opdavies/oliverdavies.uk/source/_posts/2019-04-29-testing-tailwindcss-plugins-with-jest.md

 })
 ```

-However, there are some additonal steps needed to get this working.
+However, there are some additional steps needed to get this working.

 ### Generating the plugin’s CSS